12 Useful Borghese Gallery Visitor Tips to Help You Plan Your Trip

 Dress code,Borghese Gallery

 When visiting the Borghese Gallery, it's important to dress appropriately out of respect for the museum's cultural and historical significance.
-Avoid wearing shorts, sleeveless shirts, or revealing clothing, as this may be considered inappropriate in a museum setting.
+Avoid wearing shorts, or revealing clothing, as this may be considered inappropriate in a museum setting.

 Additionally, wear comfortable shoes as you will be walking around the museum for hours.
 The museum has marble floors, so shoes with good grip are best to avoid slipping.